jdtsmith/mlscroll/README.md

 # Lines vs. Characters

 The MLScroll bar widths are based on the number of _lines_ visible in the window (+ lines before and after it).
 The normal scroll bar is based on _characters_ shown.
-Both tend to change as very long/wrapped lines come into view, but in the opposite sense: MLScroll sees fewer lines shown and shrinks the current thumb; the default scrollbar sees many characters come in view, and increases it.
-I find lines to be more sensible, and it has the advantage that with `truncate-lines` on, it doesn't change as you scroll.
+Both tend to change as very long/wrapped lines come into view, but in the opposite sense: MLScroll sees fewer lines shown and shrinks the current thumb; the default scrollbar sees many characters come in view, and grows it.
+I find the lines approach to be more sensible, and it has the advantage that with `truncate-lines` on, the thumb doesn't change size as you scroll.
 If you'd like to see the difference, evaluate `(insert (make-string 5000 ?a) "\n")` in the `*scratch*` buffer amidst other normal text, and scroll through before and after `toggle-truncate-lines`.

 # Installing

-Get it wherever you get your favorite packages, and arrange to have
+Get it from MELPA, and arrange to have

 ```elisp
 (mlscroll-mode 1)